 Containers Loading Optimization with Python

-You are a Logistics Manager in an International Fashion Apparel Retailer, and you want to ship 200 containers from Yangshan Port (Shanghai, PRC) to Le Havre Port (Le Havre, France).
+As a Logistics Manager in an International Fashion Apparel Retailer, you have to ship 200 containers from Yangshan Port (Shanghai, PRC) to Le Havre Port (Le Havre, France).

 • Shipping Costs — Previous (%): 100 x 2,000 / 225,000 = 0.88 (%)